shoheikato1/sample_work/README.md

 **Search_interest_template.R (R studio)**
 - This script produces a report that shows search volume trend by fuel type and vehicle category (SUV, Car, Truck)<br>
-- By linking to Google Analytics API, creates a custom report across 4 views (Desktop, Mobile Web, iOS, and Android)
-- Then categorizes each vehicle by fuel type and vehicle category based on brand and model name

 **Cross_search_template.R (R studio)**
 - This script produces a report that shows cross-search behavior of consumers who search for a particular model